grafana/k8s-monitoring-helm/examples/bearer-token-auth/README.md

 # Default Values

-This example contains the bare minimum to deploy the Kubernetes Monitoring Helm chart.
+This example contains how to deploy the Kubernetes Monitoring Helm chart.

 ```yaml
 cluster: